ideal-postcodes/woocommerce/uk-address-postcode-validation/readme.txt

 This extension is free to download and install.
 However, our address validation services requires a paid account at [ideal-postcodes.co.uk](https://ideal-postcodes.co.uk).

+- Looking for Gravity Forms Address Validation?
+[See our guide](https://ideal-postcodes.co.uk/guides/gravity)
+- Looking for Contact Form 7 Address Validation?
+[See our guide](https://ideal-postcodes.co.uk/guides/contact-form-7)

 Contact us if you get stuck.
 Drop by our [chat page](https://ideal-postcodes.co.uk) for immediate assistance or send us a message on one of our [support channels](https://ideal-postcodes.co.uk/support).

 = Benefits =